DriftwoodPalace/Hodl-Guide/hodl-guide-light/README.md

 * One internet connected computer.
 * Paper of good quality to write your secret seed on (usually included with the hardware wallet).

-The guide will use one hardware wallet.
 I have experience with Trezor One and Ledger Nano S, so the guide will follow the procedure on those wallets.
 But you can of course use another hardware wallet if you like it and trust the manufacturer.
 You can use an existing hardware wallet if you have one.
 We are going to create a new wallet in Electrum that won't be linked to your previous wallets.
 Electrum supports most popular hardware wallets on the market.

 Hardware wallets are great.
 But their main focus is security, not privacy.
 We do not know what the future might bring.
 For example, how governments will treat bitcoin.
 You won't get much privacy if you use the hardware wallet "out of the box" with the manufacturers wallet.
 The setup in this guide will give you the possibility to improve your privacy.
 Privacy isn’t black or white, it’s a scale.
 Your privacy can be breached in many ways and every individual leak can be combined to reduce your privacy.
 We’ll try to avoid some of the worst mistakes.